FeatureBaseDB/python-pilosa/README.md

 ## Diagnostics

-This library sends client library version, Python version and OS platform name (e.g., linux amd64) to the Pilosa server in the HTTP user agent header.
-This information allow us to understand our community better.
+This library sends client library version to the Pilosa server in the HTTP user agent header.
+This information allows us to understand our community better.
 Below is a sample user agent header:
 ```
-User-Agent: python-pilosa/0.8.0 python3.6.3 linux/x86_64
+User-Agent: python-pilosa/0.8.0
 ```